 Everyone experiences stress and stressful events.
-Many individuals who go through stressful events associated with trauma do not necessarily develop serious mental disorders, but some do experience severe psychological reactions.
+Many individuals who go through situations associated with trauma do not necessarily develop serious mental disorders, but some do experience severe psychological reactions.

 Post-traumatic stress disorder (PTSD) occurs in some people who experience traumatizing events.
 People with PTSD develop various dysfunctional behaviors, reactions, and symptoms that affect their ability to function.
 Being depressed after losing a loved one may not be a sign of PTSD, unless medical professionals determine that the length or intensity of a person’s bereavement is dysfunctional.

-More than 19 million U.S. residents aged twelve or older had some kind of addiction or substance abuse in 2017, according to the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA).
-About 50 percent of individuals who seek treatment for substance use also have post-traumatic stress disorder.
-People who have co-occurring PTSD and substance use disorder (SUD) have poorer outcomes of treatment than those that do not have such comorbidity.
-Comorbidity is the presence of two or more conditions at the same time.
+More than 19 million U.S. residents aged 12 or older had some kind of addiction or substance abuse disorder in 2017, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
+About 50% of individuals who seek treatment for substance use also have post-traumatic stress disorder.
+People who have co-occurring PTSD and substance use disorder (SUD) have poorer outcomes of treatment than those who do not have such comorbidity (the presence of two or more conditions at the same time).

-Individuals suffering from PTSD are more likely to have substance abuse and addiction.
+Individuals suffering from PTSD are more likely to have substance abuse and addiction disorders.
 Post-traumatic stress disorder may be caused by various kinds of trauma.
 It may occur after people witness or experience physical or sexual assault, fight or live in a war zone, or become involved in car accidents.

 For people who have concurrent substance abuse and PTSD, their addiction problems may have started after their mental disorders took hold.
 Or, the post-traumatic stress disorder may have started after an accident or violent event that occurred when the individuals were intoxicated.

-Past theories suggested that people suffering from these concurrent conditions first needed treatment for their addiction, then needed treatment for their PTSD.
-Modern studies suggest that receiving drug or alcohol treatment and PTSD treatment at the same time may produce better results.
+Past theories suggested that people suffering from these concurrent conditions first needed treatment for their addiction, and then for their PTSD.
+Modern studies suggest that receiving treatment for drug or alcohol abuse and PTSD at the same time may produce better results.
 The integrated treatment approach is thus recommended to treat both disorders in tandem.

 Co-Occurring Substance Abuse Disorders and PTSD